smartcar/android-sdk/README.md

 `redirectUri`

 Your application must register a custom URI scheme in order to receive Connect's response.
 Smartcar requires the custom URI scheme to be in the format of `"sc" + clientId + "://" + hostname`.
-This URI bust also be registered in [Smartcar's developer portal](https://developer.smartcar.com) for your application.
+This URI must also be registered in [Smartcar's developer portal](https://developer.smartcar.com) for your application.
 You may append an optional path component or TLD.
 For example, a redirect uri could be: `sc4a1b01e5-0497-417c-a30e-6df6ba33ba46://myapp.com/callback`.

 You will then need to register the URI in the `AndroidManifest.xml` by inserting a new activity with an intent filter.
 More information on the [data element](https://developer.android.com/guide/topics/manifest/data-element.html).